Number one medical concern is sanitation and cleanliness.

 Research your travel destinations before you go.

-If you have any other information, suggestions, or thoughts on grid down medicine please leave a comment below.
+If you have any other thoughts or questions about grid down medicine, please leave a comment below.

 Stay safe, secure and prepared,